Introduction

 - Capital gains tax: Profit from selling cryptocurrencies generally falls under capital gains tax.
 However, the tax treatment varies based on your jurisdiction and holding period.

 - Income tax: In some cases, crypto income, such as mining rewards or airdrops, might be considered ordinary income subject to income tax.
+An income tax calculator can be quite useful when dealing with taxable income.

 - Recordkeeping: Meticulous recordkeeping is essential for accurate tax reporting.
 Track all crypto transactions, including dates, amounts, and relevant details.